kcc-nma-art128/assignment/week01/README.md

   1. Click the New Site button.
   1. Enter your Host name.
 (Domain name or IP Address)
+  1. Protocol: Select "FTP - File Transfer Protocol".
-  1. Select FTP for Protocol.
+  1. Encryption: Select "One use plain FTP".
   1. If you're on a public computer, set Logon Type to "Ask for password".
   1. Username can be found by visiting FTP Accounts section of the cPanel.
   1. Click the Connect button.